hzhhdh/OKX-DEX-API-in-python/README.md

 ---

 ## Code Overview
--sign_request(): Signs the request using your secret key and the HMAC SHA256 algorithm.
+- sign_request(): Signs the request using your secret key and the HMAC SHA256 algorithm.
 - get_weth_usdt_price(): Fetches the best quote for swapping WETH to USDT on Ethereum mainnet.
 - API request includes slippage tolerance (default 1%).
 - Prints detailed price info per DEX.